Real-Serious-Games/Factory/README.md

 		...
 	}

 The parameter to the *Singleton* attribute specifies the type that is injected.
-The singleton is injected into other objects by requesting the singleton's interface as a constructor parameter or a property marked with the  *Dependency* attribute (as was documented early).
+The singleton is injected into other objects by requesting the singleton's interface as a constructor parameter or a property dependency (as documented earlier).

-The factory is instructed to scan for and instantiate singletons as follows:
+The factory is instructed to find and instantiate singletons as follows:

 	factory.AutoInstantiateSingletons();

-After calling *AutoInstantiateSingletons* any class marked with *Singleton* will have been instantiated and is ready for dependency injection.
+At this point any class marked with *Singleton* will have been instantiated and is ready for dependency injection.

-In some circumstances you may want to delay instantiation of singletons until the point when the are actually requested the first time for dependency injection.
+In some circumstances you will want to delay instantiation of singletons until the time when the object is requested for dependency injection for the first time.
 We call these *lazy singletons* and you can mark them using the *LazySingleton* attribute:

 	[LazySingleton(typeof(IMyLazySingleton))]
 	public class MyLazySingleton : IMyLazySingleton